astropy/astropy/docs/coordinates/skycoord.rst

 ====================================================

 This is an example how to make a plot in the Aitoff projection using data in a |SkyCoord| object.
 Here a randomly generated data set will be used.
-The final script can be found below.

 First we need to import the required packages.
 We use `matplotlib <http://www.matplotlib.org/>`_ here for